Work from home jobs have become extremely popular.

-If you are not thrilled about hustling to the workplace each morning or you're looking for some extra work outside of your normal job, there has never been a better time than now to work from home.
-The internet has created a lot of opportunity out for people to earn money without leaving the house.
+If you're not thrilled about hustling to the workplace each morning, or you're looking for part-time work outside of your normal job, there has never been a better time than now to search for legitimate work from home jobs.

-What It Is: Virtual assistants, commonly referred to as VAs, come in all shapes and sizes.
-Many companies will hire VAs if they are looking for help with administrative tasks (email, calendar management, data entry, etc), but don't necessarily want to hire a full time employee just yet.
+Virtual assistants, commonly referred to as VAs, come in all shapes and sizes.
+Many companies will hire VAs if they are looking for help with online administrative tasks (email, calendar management, data entry, etc), but don't necessarily want to hire a full time employee just yet.
+They're the perfect work from home job for busy people that may need to drop their work at a moments notice, or have very sporadic availability.

 - Social media management